 There is a comprehensive restraint policy.
 The induction programme prior to opening includes training around restraint elimination and competency assessments.
 Competencies are to be completed annually.
-A registered nurse is appointed as the restraint coordinator.
+The clinical nurse lead is appointed as the restraint coordinator.
 Restraint meetings are to be held as part of the monthly registered nurse meeting.
 Managing behaviours that challenge is included as part of the annual training programme and also included in the induction programme prior to opening.